 I am the Director of The Mansfield Center's Ethics and Public Affairs Program and a Professor of Political Science.
 My most recent book is Never Trump: The Revolt of the Conservative Elites (Oxford University Press, 2020), co-authored with Steven Teles.
-I am also the author of When Bad Policy Makes Good Politics: Running the Numbers on Health Reform, was just released by Oxford University Press.
+I am also the author of When Bad Policy Makes Good Politics: Running the Numbers on Health Reform, was released earlier this year by Oxford University Press.
 My first book was War, the American State, and Politics since 1898 (Cambridge University Press, 2011; paperback, 2013), and my scholarly articles have appeared in outlets such as The Journal of Politics, Political Science Quarterly, Journal of Policy History, Political Research Quarterly, and Presidential Studies Quarterly.
 I've also written extensively for the popular press, including The Atlantic, The New York Times, The Washington Post, The New Republic, National Affairs, Washington Monthly, and The American Interest.
-Previously, I was a Robert Wood Johnson Scholar in Health Policy Research.
-Previously, I was the Patrick Henry Scholar at Johns Hopkins University, a Fellow at the Miller Center of Public Affairs, and a Visiting Scholar at the University of California, Berkeley's Institute of Governmental Studies.
+Previously, I was a Robert Wood Johnson Scholar in Health Policy Research at Harvard University, the Patrick Henry Scholar at Johns Hopkins University, a Fellow at the Miller Center of Public Affairs, and a Visiting Scholar at the University of California, Berkeley's Institute of Governmental Studies.

 Ph.D., University of Virginia, 2008; B.A., Davidson College, 2000